 - Is the version of MacroView DMF or Message 8.6 or later?

-- Has the corporaterules xml file been specified in the following location in the registry?
+- Has the rules xml file been specified in the following location in the registry?

 - Is the XML definition in the corporate rules valid?

-In DMF and Message version 8.6.80 or later the Corporate Rules tab will be visible and display an error message even if point 3 and 4 above are not correct.
+In DMF and Message version 8.6.80 or later the Corporate Rules tab will be always be visible and will display an error message if point 3 or 4 above are not correct.

 The 'Corporate Rules' tab is visible but my rules do not fire